RoyOltmans/lovalace_panel_anova_server/README.md

              - entity: sensor.anova_target_temperature
                type: column
    ```

+   > **Note:** In the recipe grid, you can add as many picture cards as you need for different recipes.
+Update the `image`, `temperature`, `duration`, and `name` fields according to your preferences.
+Make sure the images are placed under `/config/www/assets/images/recipes/` or an equivalent path.

 5. **Save** the file and refresh your Lovelace UI.
 6. Ensure that any referenced images and custom cards are correctly installed and accessible in the `/local/` directory.